Sorry, you need to enable JavaScript to visit this website.

 Practices such as those identified in Amnesty International’s report have no place in our supply chain.
 We engaged extensively with Amnesty during the drafting of the report, including supplying detailed information on our relationship with palm oil supplier Wilmar and on our actions to address human rights and labor rights issues in the sector.

-We continue to work closely with Wilmar and our partner Earthworm Foundation to address the gaps with our Responsible Sourcing Standard identified in Wilmar’s supply chains.
+We continue to work closely with Wilmar and our partner Earthworm Foundation to address the gaps with our Responsible Sourcing Core Requirements identified in Wilmar’s supply chains.
 We are working with them to improve the traceability to plantations and put in place targeted action plans to address labor risks.

 What is your response to the Solidar Suisse report on labor rights in palm oil supply chains?